AndrewBartsch42/CALC2000/README.md

 Code:
-000-calculate-future-values\n
+000-calculate-future-values
+runs the program and calls the other functions
+100-calculate-future-value
-runs the program and calls the other functions\n 100-calculate-future-value\n begins the calulcation process for the future value of the given investment amount\n 120-calculates-next-fv\n calculates the next value in the sequence\n 140-display-values\n it displays the values of the programs output\n
+begins the calulcation process for the future value of the given investment amount

-Output:\n
+120-calculates-next-fv
+calculates the next value in the sequence
+140-display-values
+it displays the values of the programs output

+Output: